What is Medical Assistance (MA)?

 Pennsylvania residents, depending primarily on area of residence in the state, access their Medical Assistance (MA) benefits through either fee-for-service or Medicaid managed care.
 Most MA recipients in fee-for-service are also in ACCESS Plus, a primary care case management program.
 Most MA recipients in managed care are in a mandatory managed care “HealthChoices” zone.
 Regardless of their delivery of care system, all recipients receive an ACCESS card.
 Those in fee-for-service use this ACCESS card as their insurance card.

 Managed care recipients receive a member card from the HMO of their choice.
 Occasionally a beneficiary living in a HealthChoices area will not have managed care, and some fee-for-service areas also have voluntary managed care options.
 Services available under HealthChoices and fee-for-service are not identical.
 Consumers or providers with questions about services under HealthChoices must contact their individual health plan.
 Consumers or providers with questions about services under Access must call the fee-for-service provider line (1-800-657-7925) or consumer line (1-800-543-7633).
 The Department of Public Welfare has a web page with links to its important provider information.

 Are physical and behavioral health services covered separately?

-Physical health services are covered by fee-for-service Medical Assistance in the fee for service counties, and by managed care in three HealthChoices zones – Southwest, Lehigh Capital, and Southeast.
+Physical health services are covered by managed care in five HealthChoices zones – Southeast, Southwest, New West, Lehigh/Capital, and New East.
 In addition, HealthChoices plans are responsible for all medication coverage for physical and behavioral health in HealthChoices zones.
 All behavioral health services are covered under managed care.
 The managed care provider varies by county.
-For more information see the DPW website Medications in fee-for-service areas are covered by Pennsylvania Medical Assistance.
+For more information see the DPW website

 What determines Medicaid eligibility?